saurabhMadman/DataStruture/README.md

 All The Liner Data Struture All The Code is Java

-WhaT Linear Data Struture Is?
+What Linear Data Struture Is?

 A data structure with homogeneous elements is linear if it organizes its elements into a sequence.
 In a computer, each data structure is fInite in terms of the number of its elements.
 A linear data structure has a fust and a last element.
 Each of the